RichaCui70/Beats-by-Bots/README.md

 https://www.youtube.com/watch?v=-jGWjFR936o&ab_channel=talaexe
 They used a Rasperry Pi to control playback.
 I modified the code such that it would read RFID outputs from serial communication.
 Ultimately watching their video helped alot.

-## License

-Clearly state the license under which your code is released.
-Common licenses include MIT, Apache, GPL, etc.